Massage: Mexico

 In Mexico massage therapists, called sobadores, combine massage using oil or lotion with a form of acupuncture and faith.
 Sobadores are used to relieve digestive system problems as well as knee and back pain.
 Many of these therapists work out of the back of a truck, with just a curtain for privacy.
 By learning additional holistic healer's skills in addition to massage, the practitioner may become a curandero.

 In some jurisdictions, prostitution in Mexico is legal, and prostitutes are allowed to sell sexual massages.
 These businesses are often confined to a specific area of the city, such as the Zona Norte in Tijuana.

 New Zealand

 In New Zealand, massage is unregulated.
 There are two levels of registration with Massage New Zealand, the professional body for massage therapists within New Zealand, although neither of these levels are government recognized.
 Registration at the certified massage therapist level denotes competency in the practice of relaxation massage.
-Registration at the remedial massage therapist denotes competency in the practice of remedial or orthopedic massage.
+Registration at the remedial massage therapist (RMT) level denotes competency in the practice of remedial or orthopedic massage.
 Both levels of registration are defined by agreed minimum competencies and minimum hours.